eternalearth888/startingNull/README.md

 ****************
 What am I doing?

-	My plan is make change in my life.
+	My plan is to make change in my life.

 	Despite my current struggles, I love Computer Science with all my heart and I still have a strong thirst for learning as much as I can.
 	Perhaps the reason I am struggling and confused is because I am simply